choria-io/website/docs/content/about/index.md

 Choria is an ongoing project to create a new Orchestration System with roots in The Marionette Collective (mcollective) but with a view on the future.
 It's part trivially installable mcollective and part brand new development.

 Using Choria an Open Source Puppet user can be up and running with a scalable, clustered, secure orchestration system within 30 minutes.
-Out of the box it's known to support 50 000 nodes on a single server.
+Out of the box it's known to support 50 000 nodes on a single compute node.

 The system is secure by default, easy to maintain and production ready.
 Once invested in deploying this many avenues for using it exist including turn key end user capabilities.